attarmehran/Data-Driven-Safety-Preserving-Control-Architecture-for-Constrained-CPS/README.md

 - "detector_data_driven.m": simulates the data-driven anomaly detector local to the tracking controller, which is in charge of detecting anomalies caused by FDI attacks

 ## Data
+### Case A:
+x_data_caseA: contains the system's trajectory with the safety modules

+u_ver_caseA: contains the control signal applied to the plant

+x_w_caseA: contains the system's trajectory without the safety modules

+### Case B:
-x_data: contains the system's trajectory with the safety modules
+x_data_caseB: contains the system's trajectory with the safety modules

-u_ver: contains the control signal applied to the plant
+u_ver_caseB: contains the control signal applied to the plant

-x_w: contains the system's trajectory without the safety modules
+x_w_caseB: contains the system's trajectory without the safety modules

 ## Animated test
 ### Scenario 1: Attack on the actuation channel